Vi and I were on our last week in Bangkok, when we decided to do last minute shopping.

 So who knows what the exact magnifying power was… hey what can you expect for 100 baht.
 So I thought I better invest in a proper pair!

 I’d noticed walking around in Fortune Town that there were several optical shops.
-Unlike Abby, I don’t do a huge amount of research on certain things like shops!
+Unlike Vi, I don’t do a huge amount of research on certain things like shops!

 This would be my first time buying prescription glasses too.
 So the best thing to do was to go in to different optical stores and enquire.